yoctoproject/poky/documentation/dev-manual/common-tasks.rst

 -----------------------

-It is very easy to create your own layers to use with the OpenEmbedded build system.
-The Yocto Project ships with tools that speed up creating layers.
+It is very easy to create your own layers to use with the OpenEmbedded build system, as the Yocto Project ships with tools that speed up creating layers.
 This section describes the steps you perform by hand to create layers so that you can better understand them.
 For information about the layer-creation tools, see the